ArrayMy/backup_system/README.md

 *Loop*: Meaning open backup loop, if it's 0.
 It's meaning just backup one time.

-*IgnoreList*: It's meaning it will not backup some folders
+*Ignore*: It's meaning it will not backup some folders

 #### Windows
 `Start backup.bat with Administrator Rights`